The project «EuroChangeMakers» was funded with the support of the European Union under the Programme "Europe for Citizens".

-EuroChangeMakers aims to:
+EuroChangeMakers aimed to:

-engage over 300 citizens from all project participating countries in National civic hackathons aimed at discussing, reflecting, and proposing concrete solutions for the future of Europe;
+engage over 300 citizens from all project participating countries in National Civic Hackathons aimed at discussing, reflecting, and proposing concrete solutions for the future of Europe;

 create an informal network of 100 young EuropeanChangeMakers (ECM) from all project participating countries that are leading by example;

 publish and promote EuropeanChangeMakers platform, connected with the social media feeds of the #euroCM hashtag, bringing together all the content created in the project: vlogs, opinions, regional best practices, solutions for the ‘Future of Europe’ and the ECM informal network.